rohan-varma/rohan-varma.github.io/finance/cagr.md

 The arithmetic mean is simply the mean we are all used to: $$ \frac{1}{n}\sum_{i=1}^{n}x_i $$ while the geometric mean is the $$ n $$ th root of the product of all $$ n $$ values: $$ (\Pi_{i=1}^{n}x_i)^{\frac{1}{n}}$$ .

-(*) We can now easily provide a proof for our claim above that the average annual return of an investment will always be *overstated*, i.e. greater than or equal to the CAGR.
+We can now easily provide a proof for our claim above that the average annual return of an investment will always be overstated, i.e. greater than or equal to the CAGR.
 We must show that

 $$ (\Pi_{i=1}^{n} x_i)^{\frac{1}{n}} \leq  \frac{1}{n}\sum_{i=1}^{n}x_i $$